 William W. Kelly

-William W. Kelly is Professor of Anthropology and the Sumitomo Professor of Japanese Studies and is chair of the Department of Anthropology at Yale University.
+William W. Kelly is Professor Emeritus of Anthropology and the Sumitomo Professor Emeritus of Japanese Studies.
 He received his undergraduate B. A. in anthropology from Amherst College and a Ph.
 D. in sociocultural anthropology from Brandeis University.
 He joined the faculty at Yale in 1980.
-He has served as chair of the Council on East Asian Studies (1988-1991) and was chair of the Department of Anthropology in 1995-2000 and 2005-2010.
+He has served as chair of the Council on East Asian Studies (1988-1991) and was chair of the Department of Anthropology from 1995-2000 and 2005-2010.

 A noted authority on the social and historical anthropology of Japan, Kelly focused much of his research for two decades on regional society in Japan, based on extensive fieldwork in the Shōnai area of Yamagata Prefecture.
 Among his publications from this project are books on Water Control in Tokugawa Japan and Deference and Defiance in 19th-Century Japan.
 He has also written widely on the broader dynamics of class formation in Japanese society, including “Finding a Place in Metropolitan Japan” (1993) and (with Merry White) “Students, Slackers, Singles, Seniors, and Strangers: Transforming a Family-Nation” (2005).